daleao/sdv/AwesomeProfessions/README.md

     - Essentially implements [Quality Artisan Products](https://www.moddrop.com/stardew-valley/mods/707502-quality-artisan-products) (QAP), but exclusively for Artisans.
 Also adds 5% chance to promote the output quality by one level.
 In multiplayer, **the bonus production speed applies only to machines crafted by the player with this profession, and only when that player uses the machine**.
 - **Lv5 - Rancher** - Befriend animals 2× *(3×)* quicker.
     - Gain double mood and friendship points from petting.
 Newborn animals are born with some starting friendship between 150 and 250 (out of 1000 maximum), chosen at random.
-- **Lv10 - Breeder** - Animals incubate 2× *(3×)* faster and breed 3× *(5×)* more frequently.
+- **Lv10 - Breeder** - Incubation 2× *(3×)* faster and natural pregnancy 3× *(5×)* more likely.
 Increase value of animals at high friendship.
-    - Makes mammals three times as likely to give birth and oviparous (egg-laying) animals incubate twice as fast.
-At max friendship animals are worth 2.5x their base price, instead of vanilla 1.3x.
+    - At max friendship animals are worth 2.5x their base price, instead of vanilla 1.3x.
+Animal Husbandry: gestation following insemination is also 2x *(3x)* faster.
 - **Lv10 - Producer** - Happy animals produce 2× *(3×)* as frequently.
 Produce worth 5% more for every full barn or coop.
     - Note that happiness (mood) is **not** the same as friendship.
 Also note this will **not** allow certain animals (i.e. cows and chickens) to produce more than once per day.
-Bonus produce value also applies to artisan goods derived from animal products (i.e. cheeses, mayos and cloth) and to honey (bees are animals).
+Bonus produce value also applies to artisan goods derived from animal products (i.e. cheeses, mayos and cloth), honey (bees are animals), and meat (Animal Husbandry or Fresh Meat).
 Only deluxe buildings can be considered full. **Note that honey is also considered an animal product.** There is no limit to the scaling.
 In multiplayer, **the bonus applies only to barns and coops owned by the player with this profession, and only when that player sells the produce**.

 ### ![](https://i.imgur.com/jf88nPt.png) Foraging